 Our event brings varied, challenging and thought-provoking minds together to share ideas on a world-class stage in the rugged mountains of Northern Utah.

 TEDxUSU is an independently organized TED event focused on ideas worth spreading.
-Now in its fifth year, TEDxUSU features presentations, performances and recorded TEDTalks.
+Now in its sixth year, TEDxUSU features presentations, performances and recorded TEDTalks.
 It is a joining of both USU-based presenters as well as community, national and international speakers with a goal of creating a sense of Utah State University on the world stage.

 TEDx came to USU in the fall of 2012 with a mission to underline the university as a thought-provoking venue where new, different and challenging thinkers could share their insights with the university community.
 TEDxUSU is meant to push attendees and online viewers to think outside of their comfort zone by engaging them in new and different subject matters.